Fechin/reference/source/_posts/chatgpt.md

 - What events led up to [event]?
 - What [assumptions | risks | constraints] exist for X?
 - What are the critical features of X?
-- [What is done well?
-What can be improved?]
+- [What is done well? what can be improved?]
-- What is the [best | most efficient] way to do X?
+- What is the best way to do X?
-- What are the top 5 X for Y?
+- What are the top [quantity] X?

 When
 - When [did | will] [entity | event] occur?